ernesernesto/talks/README.md

-# Game Talks
+# Talks

-Curation of game talks that I found useful and worth to watch
+Curation of talks that I found useful and worth to watch

 ## Art
 A Live Art Demonstration of Creating Worlds through Design Thinking